awortmann/awortmann.github.io/_pages/topics/digital_twin_definitions.md

 we have produced a collection of definitions of the term "digital twin" from the publications of our corpus.
 This collection is reproduced below.

+If you want to add a definition or modify an entry, please create a [pull request](https://github.com/awortmann/awortmann.github.io/blob/master/_pages/topics/digital_twin_definitions_.md).

 ## Definitions